 The incumbent top officials are President Rodrigo Roa Duterte, Vice President Maria Leonor “Leni” Gerona Robredo; Senate President Vicente “Tito” Sotto III, House Speaker Alan Peter Schramm Cayetano (in that descending order of succession if the presidency becomes vacant), and Chief Justice Diosdado “Dado” Madarang Peralta of the Supreme Court.

 The president and the vice president are elected separately to serve simultaneously for a six-year term with no reelection.
 The 24 senators elected for a six-year term are allowed one reelection.
 The congressmen, or the representatives of the legislative districts, are elected for a three-year term like the provincial governors and the city and municipal mayors.
-They are allowed to run a total of three consecutive three-year terms.
+They are allowed to run for a total of three consecutive three-year terms.

 The territory acquired by the US from Spain became in 1935 a self-governing commonwealth under American tutelage.
 President Manuel L. Quezon was tasked to prepare the country for independence after a 10-year transition.
 But in 1942 the islands were overrun by Japanese imperial forces during World War II.
 After the invaders were defeated, the US promise of restoring independence became reality on July 4, 1946.
 That launched the Philippines as a republic, the first in Asia, marked by the aberrations of a young free-wheeling democracy.